karrirasinmaki/blackpepperswing-www/pages/studio-rental.md

 You can see the studio calendar below.
 Send us a message to reserve your time slot(s).
 You can pay with MobilePay, benefit vouchers, cash, or wire transfer.

+We have two studios available and you can see both their color-coded reservations on the calendar below.
+<span style="color:#A79B8E;">■  Front room</span><br/>
+<span style="color:#009688;">■  Back room</span>

 Call or send us a message to make a booking!

 {{ site.email }}
 {{ site.tel }}

 <div class="article-media">
-<iframe src="https://calendar.google.com/calendar/embed?height=600&amp;wkst=2&amp;bgcolor=%23ffffff&amp;ctz=Europe%2FHelsinki&amp;src=Y18xODhkc2NiYTlmdmc4aHVuanZqaHI5bGxwZGE1YzRna2M5bTYyb3JiZTFpbjBzMzVlOXBuZXFiZWNzbjY2cnJkQHJlc291cmNlLmNhbGVuZGFyLmdvb2dsZS5jb20&amp;color=%23E67C73&amp;showTitle=1&amp;showNav=1&amp;showDate=1&amp;showPrint=0&amp;showTabs=1&amp;showCalendars=0&amp;mode=WEEK" style="border-width:0" width="800" height="600" frameborder="0" scrolling="no"></iframe>
+<iframe src="https://calendar.google.com/calendar/embed?height=600&wkst=2&bgcolor=%23ffffff&ctz=Europe%2FHelsinki&mode=WEEK&showPrint=0&title=BPS%20Studios%20%2F%20Reservations&src=Y18xODg2Y3VrZzRuOTRnZzVpZzEyNjVrNWdwdjNqMkByZXNvdXJjZS5jYWxlbmRhci5nb29nbGUuY29t&src=Y18xODhjbjcwZWhxanRnaGxqZ2JjZDRmZWdhcDE1OEByZXNvdXJjZS5jYWxlbmRhci5nb29nbGUuY29t&color=%23009688&color=%23A79B8E" style="border:solid 1px #777" width="800" height="600" frameborder="0" scrolling="no"></iframe>
+<span style="color:#A79B8E;">■  Front room</span><br/>
+<span style="color:#009688;">■  Back room</span>
 </div>

 ## Address

-The studio is located at Bulevardi 31, 00180 Helsinki.
-On the opposite side of the street are Sinebrychoff Art Museum and "Koffin puisto".
-You may find yummy restaurants nearby in Punavuori or Hietalahti Market Hall for example.

-The building is old Metropolia building called "Uusi Kemia".
-There are also free parking slots on the school yard.
-You can enter either from Bulevardi or Lönnrotinkatu.
+There are 3 free parking slots in the yard of the building (2h with the parking disc).
+The rest of the slots are reserved for tenants.
+More parking slots can be found by the street.

+The entrance is thru the main entrance from Karjalankatu.
+There should be Black Pepper Swing signs at the door.
+Look out for a glass door that says "Pääsisäänkäynti" or "A-, B-, C- portaat".

-We'll send you the door codes to access the studio upon booking.
+We'll give you the access details to the studio upon booking.

 <div class="article-media">
 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d1985.0663616143022!2d24.92990171622243!3d60.16308025093489!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x4692099b3da0c877%3A0xf0139aa7e442f51a!2sBlack%20Pepper%20Swing!5e0!3m2!1sen!2sfi!4v1609857249859!5m2!1sen!2sfi" width="600" height="450" frameborder="0" style="border:0;" allowfullscreen="" aria-hidden="false" tabindex="0"></iframe>